rickboiii/4.1/README.md

 ## Instructions

 In this lab, you will be given a working program that requires a test script to be written for a basic calculator that does addition, subtraction, multiplication, and division.
 The code allows for you to accept values and do math actions.
+Update the file `test_main.py` to increase the number of pytest unit tests in order to ensure the class is valid.

 ### Tips

 * Consider how you will enter values into attributes will they be directly entered or use a method.
-* Consider how groups of methods work together
+* Consider how groups of methods work together.
+* Notice how in this version, the instructor has choosen to not use Input/Output testing, just unit tests.

 ---